 Who haven't retired and are rising up the ladder to join above list are..

-10 centuries = Graeme Smith of South Africa.
+10 centuries = Graeme Smith of South Africa and Ross Taylor of New Zealand.

-9 centuries = MS Dhoni of India, Shane Watson of Australia and Kevin Pietersen of England.
+9 centuries = Md Hafeez of Pakistan, MS Dhoni of India, Shane Watson of Australia and Kevin Pietersen of England.

 8 centuries = Michael Clarke of Australia.